 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting butterflies and hummingbirds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Copper Bush Honeysuckle is recommended for the following landscape applications;

 - Naturalizing And Woodland Gardens

-Bush Honeysuckle will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
+Copper Bush Honeysuckle will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.

 This shrub does best in full sun to partial shade.
-It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
+It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This species is native to parts of North America.
+This is a selection of a native North American species.